CREATIVE LEARNING

 Innovation & Design

-Students in Grade 4 apply materials science and mechanical engineering to build solar ovens for baking s’mores during their campout on campus.
-Grade 6 students employ electrical engineering to construct their own camping lanterns before the fall camping trip.
+Grade 4 students apply materials science and mechanical engineering to build solar ovens for baking s’mores during their campus campout.
+Grade 6 students employ electrical engineering to construct their own camping lanterns for the fall camping trip.

 Junior-Kindergarten Naturalists

-The Junior-Kindergarten Naturalist Program consists of three seasonal walking field trips to the Kennedy Woods Savanna habitat in Forest Park, where the students connect with nature, hone their senses, strengthen their observation skills, and learn respect for all living things.
+The Junior-Kindergarten Naturalist Program consists of three seasonal walking field trips to the Kennedy Woods Savanna habitat in Forest Park.
+There, the students connect with nature, hone their senses, strengthen their observation skills, and learn respect for all

 Grade 2 St. Louis Neighborhood Study